Ohio Tenant-Landlord Law

 - There is no statute in Ohio regarding security deposit maximums.

-- If a security deposit if greater than $50, or one month’s rent, whichever is greater, it must be placed in an interest-bearing account.
-The tenant is then owed 5% interest annually. (§§ 5321.16)
+- If a security deposit is larger than $50, or one month’s rent, whichever is greater, it must be placed in an interest-bearing account.
+Any excess of the deposit will bear interest of 5% paid annually by the landlord to the tenant. (§§ 5321.16)

 - This account, however, does not have to separate from the Landlord’s other assets.